Just A "Brat"

 The local tour operator offered trips to the local commune and the people's hospital, but we declined the offer and made out own way around the city and to the seamen's club.
 Finally a berth and cargo were ready; we loaded using the ships derricks.
 The scurrying blue clad people did everything manually; only the basin haircut gave the women away.
 Soon we set sail again, the Chinese food cooked by the crew was great. and the weather remained calm.

-On the 8th May Hong Kong came over the horizon and before we knew it we were begging Movements for a flight back to Singapore.
-Lady luck evaded us again as the next Brittania aircraft was not due for a couple of days, which turned into a delay of a lot longer, eventually we departed on the 15th of May on an Argosy, arriving at Changi at 1830 hours.
+Hong Kong soon came over the horizon and before we knew it we were begging Movements for a flight back to Singapore.
+Lady luck evaded us again as the next Brittania aircraft was not due for a few days.

 Well Seletar welcomed us, ten days late back off leave!
 The wheels ground slowly.
 We were charged with being absent without leave whilst on active service; the Borneo business was still going on.
-The flight commander remanded us to the Squadron Commander, (W/C Green) he in turn remanded us to the Station Commander Group captain Freer.
+The flight commander remanded us to the Squadron Commander, (W/C Green who now runs the Spitfire Society) he in turn remanded us to the Station Commander.
 The long and the short of it was that we had got off our butt ends and done something with our leave, however we had to lose ten days pay.

-Not long after, on the 19th June, I was saying goodbye to a bevy of Chinese girls at Paya Lebar airport as I boarded a British Eagle Brittania Flight No. EG527,for the flight back to UK, leave and a posting to RAF Colerne in Wiltshire.
+Not long after I was saying goodbye to a bevy of Chinese girls at Paya Lebar airport as I boarded a British Eagle Brittania for the flight back to UK, leave and a posting to RAF Colerne in Wiltshire.

 After being away for two and a half years I expected everything to have changed, not a bit of it.
 My civvie friend David Martin was now working on the Isles of Scilly as a hotel porter at the Atlantic Hotel.
 I visited, kipping on the floor, great fun taking his canoe out to Samson a couple of times.
 Great freedom, open spaces, fresh air, thoroughly enjoyed it.